Friday, May 24, 2013

 Magic Cake - One Batter, 3 Layers!

-In comes my daughter Rachel to save the day!
-She not only baked the cake perfectly, she set up the photo shoot!
+Lucky for me my daughter is a killer cook and she not only baked the cake perfectly, she set up the photo shoot!
 That's my girl!

 NOTE: Eggs need to be at room temperature.
 Take them out about 15-20 minutes before you start.